smucclaw/documentation/index.rst

 .. toctree::
    :maxdepth: 1
-   :caption: Learning To Use L4
+   :caption: Learn To Use L4
    :titlesonly:
    :hidden: